 EarlyON CFC Workshops

 We offer many free workshops, registration is always required.
 Topics include making baby food and child development (social, emotional, physical).
-Workshops may be play based with you and your child or adult learning presentation style.
+Workshops may be play-based with you and your child or adult learning presentation style.
 Visit the EarlyON Eventbrite page to see a current list of workshops and to register.

 The Resource Library is located at 2 MacNeil Court in the EarlyON Child and Family Centre and can be accessed during drop-in program hours.
 French and English books for parents and children may be borrowed for two weeks; CDs and DVDs for one week.
 As well as general parenting books, we have a selection of books for parents of children with special needs.